hgmnz/flyinghopmachine/source/_posts/2015-09-12-brew-day-featured-creatures-ipa.markdown

 To that I've added Galaxy for its passionfruit and again citrus character, and finally chinook to layer in some spice and pine character along with it's subtle grapefruit notes.
-My hope is I won't really be able to tell where the brett starts and the hops continue - they should play together to create some nice complexity unlike anything I've only ever read about, such as Crooked Stave's 100% Brett Citra IPA.
+My hope is I won't really be able to tell where the brett starts and the hops end - they should play together to create some nice complexity unlike anything I've only ever read about, such as Crooked Stave's 100% Brett Citra IPA.
 Finally, Brett beers' perceived bitterness is lower than that of saccharomyces, so not only did I first wort hopped this beer, but I also